prorev/prorev.github.io/_posts/2020-12-15-pyton-quiz.md

 When you call `o1 = Foo()` Python should create an object for you.

-'Initializes the class for use' is wrong because classes are definitions, they are not initialized.
+_Initializes the class for use_ is wrong because classes are definitions, they are not initialized.

-'Initializes all the data attributes to zero when called' is also not true, because attributes may be initialized to non zero value.
+_Initializes all the data attributes to zero when called_ is also not true, because attributes may be initialized to non zero value.

-'This function is called when a new object is instantiated' would be OK.
+**This function is called when a new object is instantiated** would be OK.

 ## 69. If your class is derived from two different classes this is called: